-To install a simple wireless network with a WAP and no roaming end devices b Click the down arrow on the right side of the Node Type field, choose Station, and click Submit Changes.
+To install a simple wireless network with a WAP and no roaming end devices

-- 1 Follow the instructions for installing a simple wireless network earlier in this chapter. - 2 Configure the LAN ID.
-For help, see "Configuring the Spanning Tree Parameters" in Chapter 5. - 3 Configure the station radio in the WAP. - a From the main menu, click the link corresponding to the station radio.
+- 1 Follow the instructions for installing a simple wireless network on page 12. - 2 Configure the LAN ID.
+For help, see "Configuring the Spanning Tree Parameters" in Chapter 5. - 3 (802.11b, OpenAir) Configure the station radio in the WAP. - a From the main menu, click the link corresponding to the station radio.
 The radio screen appears.